cmdavid-epfl/cmdavid-epfl.github.io/story.md

    <div class="story-text">

-       What is interesting here is the density of inventors from US-based assignees in India.
-While there are close to none in the early 1990's,
+       What is interesting here is the density of inventors from US-based assignees in India, Singapore, China and South Korea.
+While there are close to no inventors in those regions in the early 1990's, their numbers start growing rapidly in the early 2000's.
+In general, inventors for US-based assignees seem to be spreading out much more today than they were only twenty years ago.
+This seems to be less the case for Non-US based assignees.
+From the map below, we can see that the largest Non-US based assignees have the bulk of their inventors based in Japan and South Korea throughout the entire period.

+       <br><br>

+       The numbers in Europe are also significant both for US and Non-US assignees.
+This is somewhat surprising when considering the fact that very few of the top assignees are actually European companies - Siemens and Bayer, both very large firms, are in the top 10 Non-US assignees only until the late 1990's.
+This paints a picture of Europe as global innovation hub.

    </div>